 - Weight loss with no known cause

-Ninety percent of our rectal cancer patients do not end up with a permanent colostomy after surgery.
-About 70 percent of patients need a temporary diversion of the body’s stool from the reconstructed area so that it can heal properly.
+Ninety percent of our rectal cancer patients do not end up with a permanent colostomy bag after surgery.
+About 70% of patients do need a temporary diversion of the body’s stool from the reconstructed area so that it can heal properly.

 Temporary bowel diversions are typically reversed about six weeks after surgery.